Chayandev/DrawPic_Kids_drawing_App/README.md

 # DrawPic_Kids_drawing_App
-## DrawPic is mianly a kids Drawing app , but all aged people can use it,no age bound is there.
+## DrawPic is mainly a kids Drawing app , but all aged people can use it,no age bound is there.

 ![Promotional Image](https://user-images.githubusercontent.com/91884990/229551501-8112e5bf-db96-4c5f-9da6-796ffb0bcbbe.png)